lee2sman/yabasic-games/README.md

 ## The Games

+Note: The game code here is intended for those new to programming: heavy commenting, global variables, magic numbers, and verbose programming *style* abound.

 ### Catanite

 This is a simple economic simulation game inspired by Star Trader and Dope Wars/Drug Wars.